-3.10 Nominal Test Pressure, Pa — Reference pressure of 100 kPa at the inlet of the unregulated emitter; or any other pressure so designated in the manufacturer's publications.
+3.10 Nominal Test Pressure, Pa — Reference pressure of 100 kPa at the inlet of the unregulated emitter; or any other pressure so designated in the manufacturer’s publications.

-3.11 Range of Working Pressures — Range of water pressures at the emitter inlet, between and including the minimum working pressure, Pmin, and the maximum working pressure, Pmax, recommended by the emitter manufacturer to ensure proper operation.
+3.11 Range of Working Pressures — Range of water pressures at the emitter inlet between and including the minimum working pressure, Pmin and the maximum working pressure, Pmax recommended by the emitter manufacturer to ensure proper operation.

-3.12 Range of Regulation — Range of pressures at the inlet of the regulated emitter in which the emitter discharges water within the range of the emission rates, as specified by the manufacturer.
+3.12 Range of Regulation — Range of pressures at the inlet of the regulated emitter in which the emitter discharges water within the range of the emission rates as specified by the manufacturer.

 3.13 Nominal Emission Rate, qn

-3.13.1 Unregulated Emitter Nominal Emission Rate — Emission rate, in litres per hour (l/h), of the emitter at nominal test pressure and at a water temperature of 27 °C, as specified by the manufacturer.
+3.13.1 Unregulated Emitter Nominal Emission Rate — Emission rate, in litres per hour (l/h), of the emitter at nominal test pressure and at a water temperature of 27 °C as specified by the manufacturer.

-3.13.2 Regulated Emitter Nominal Emission Rate — Emission rate, in litres per hour, of the emitter operating in the range of regulation and at a water temperature of 27 °C, as specified by the manufacturer·
+3.13.2 Regulated Emitter Nominal Emission Rate — Emission rate, in litres per hour (l/h), of the emitter operating in the range of regulation and at a water temperature of 27 °C as specified by the manufacturer·

 3.13.3 Multiple-Outlet Emitter Nominal Emission Rate — Emission rate of the emitter.